xltechasia/www-xltech-static/content/solution/consult/project-foundations/index.md

 ---
 We can help you establish new project and programs from proposals, central office establishment, RFP/RFQ, planning and skilling needs.

-Clients new to technology projects, have had mixed results previously or prefer to ensure expertise review prior to engaging a large contracting firm, we help ensure your interests are prioritised.
+Clients new to technology projects, have had mixed results previously or prefer to ensure expertise review prior to engaging a large contracting firm, we help ensure your interests are prioritized.